zakisaati/Pseudomonas_pangenome/README.md

 ---

 ### Citation
-Saati-Santamaría, Z., Baroncelli, R., Rivas, R., García-Fraile, P. Comparative genomics of the genus _Pseudomonas_ reveals host- and environment-specific evolution.
+Authors-DBPR.
+Comparative genomics of the genus _Pseudomonas_ reveals host- and environment-specific evolution.
 Nature Ecology and Evolution.
 Under revision.

 ---